Gregory Korn specializes in the areas of entertainment and intellectual property litigation.

 - Universal Music Group v.
 Aguila Records – obtained summary judgment on behalf of UMG in an action for breach of a record deal.

 - Birke v.
-Oakwood Worldwide, et al. – “first-chaired” a Superior Court bench trial on behalf of the Oakwood Apartments in a public nuisance action and obtained a complete defense verdict.
+Oakwood Worldwide, et al. – “first-chaired” a Superior Court bench trial on behalf of the Oakwood Apartments in a public nuisance action and obtained a complete defense verdict, which was affirmed on appeal.